 Christmas in Venice by foot is amazing!
 And you can learn about these local holiday traditions and where to enjoy them along the way.

 Prontopia helps you easily get around the city by connecting you with an on-demand Local.
 Prontopia Locals know the best way to get you and your belongings where you want to go, and help with any practical needs along the way.
 You’ll learn firsthand about the best local spots in the city for dining, shopping, and entertainment.
 Whether you need help for 15 minutes or all day long, a friendly Local is here to orient you to the city.
-For help with anything you may need during your stay in Venice, download Prontopia, the app that gets you there.
+For help with anything you may need during your stay in Venice, sign up for Prontopia.